ywang4128/kelsey-usability-tester-intern-repo/screen_recording.md

 3.Review full playback; use secure links

 ## If a bug only happens during fast interactions, how would you record and describe it effectively?
-I would record at 60fps; perform actions deliberately but at normal speed, repeat 2-3x or add text overlay or voiceover.
+I would record at 60fps; perform actions deliberately but at normal speed, repeat 2-3x.